SAP/jenkins-library/documentation/docs/pipelines/cloud-sdk/introduction.md

 * SAP Cloud Application Programming Model (CAP) projects based on the _SAP Cloud Platform Business Application_ WebIDE Template.

 You can find more details about the supported project types and build tools in the [project documentation](https://github.com/SAP/cloud-s4-sdk-pipeline/blob/master/doc/pipeline/build-tools.md).

+## Legal Notes

+Note: This license of this repository does not apply to the SAP Cloud SDK for Continuous Delivery Logo referenced in this page